Europol Reports Increase in Livestreaming of Child Sexual Abuse

 EU law enforcement authorities are being overwhelmed by the sheer quantity of online child sexual abuse material (CSAM), according to a new report by Europol.

-The "Internet Organized Crime Threat Assessment (IOCTA)" report, published on Monday, found a continuation in the year-on-year increase of detected online CSAM and also a surge in its distribution during the peak months of the COVID-19 health crisis.
+The "Internet Organized Crime Threat Assessment (IOCTA)" report, published on Monday, found a continuation in the year-on-year increase of detected online CSAM and also a surge in its distribution during the peak months of the COVID-19 health crisis, along with further concerning trends regards the speed at which cybercime is evolving.

 While EU member states reported an increase in the number of blocked attempts to access websites featuring CSAM during their lockdowns, referrals of CSAM from the public and industry in third-party countries reached “record highs” during the peak months of the pandemic.